A Communication-Efficient Adaptive Algorithm for Federated Learning under Cumulative Regret: Problem Formulation

 A distributed learning algorithm consists of a decision strategy accompanied by a complementary communication strategy which decides when, how and what to communicate.
 The performance of an algorithm is measured in terms of the overall cumulative regret $R(T)$ and the cumulative communication cost $C(T)$ incurred by the algorithm.
 The overall cumulative regret is given by

 where $x^* := \argmin_{x \in \cX} f(x)$.
-The communication cost $C(T)$ is measured using $C_{\text{u}}(T)$ and $C_{\text{d}}(T)$, the number of bits transmitted on the uplink channel (i.e., by any client to the server) and that on the downlink channel (i.e., the number of bits broadcast by the server), respectively.
+The communication cost $C(T)$ is measured using the uplink communication cost, denoted by $C_{\text{u}}(T)$, and the downlink communication cost, denoted by $C_{\text{d}}(T)$.
+The uplink communication cost, $C_{\text{u}}(T)$, measures the \emph{number of bits} transferred by any client (on average) to the server throughout the learning horizon.
+Similarly, the downlink cost corresponds to the \emph{number of bits} broadcast by the server during the learning process.

 The objective is to design a distributed learning algorithm that incurs order-optimal cumulative regret while minimizing the communication cost.
 In particular, the regret performance is measured against the benchmark of $\Omega(\log(MT))$, which is the optimal regret order in a centralized setting with a total of $MT$ observations.
 We would like to point out that this is a more challenging problem than that of achieving an order-optimal simple regret as achieving a low cumulative regret requires a finer control of exploration-exploitation trade-off.